 Cancer comes in many different forms.
 To learn more about the variety of cancers one could get, click on the tabs below.

-At this physician reviewed site, you can try the Breast Cancer Coach feature to identify questions you might want to ask your physician.
-Info on every aspect of breast cancer, the site hosts Ask the Expert Online conferences, discussion boards, and chat rooms.
+You can try the Breast Cancer Coach feature at this physician reviewed site to identify questions you might want to ask your physician.
+The site hosts Ask the Expert Online conferences, discussion boards, and chat rooms, info on every aspect of breast cancer.
 Sections also cover handling expenses and breast cancer in the workplace.

 BCS is primarily an online community that offers a discussion forum for people with a diagnosis of breast cancer or their caregivers and family members.
 It is designed for women with all types of breast cancer, at all stages.
 Individual boards cover specific topics.
 Site posts daily links to the latest research news in breast cancer.